18 Aug Can marijuana affect your menstrual cycle?

 When you don’t ovulate in your cycle, your body doesn’t produce typical amounts of estrogen or progesterone.
 This can result in changes in menstrual flow, such as heavy bleeding, no bleeding or irregular bleeding.
 And, it has the potential to raise your risk of health issues later in life since a certain level of estrogen in your premenopausal (cycling) years helps protect your bones, heart and brain.

-And to figure out if marijuana is having an impact on your cycle, take a break from using the drug for a period of time (with the okay from your doctor if you’re using it medicinally) and continue tracking your cycle to see if you notice any changes.
+And to figure out if marijuana is having an impact on your cycle, take a break from using the drug for one to three months (with the okay from your doctor if you’re using it medicinally) and continue tracking your cycle to see if you notice any changes.

 Never miss a Hormonology tip!